Search

 Solution

-To respond to the flexibility desired by the company, the architecture studio founded and led by architect Miguel Angel Gutiérrez, Punta Terra Arquitectura, has designed dynamic offices that adapt to a constantly changing work model, with only one space, the one assigned to the director, fixed and private, and the rest occupied by unassigned workstations so that everyone can choose where to work at any given moment.
+To meet the company’s need for flexibility, Punta Terra Arquitectura, the architectural practice founded and led by architect Miguel Angel Gutiérrez, has designed dynamic offices that adapt to an ever-changing way of working.
+There is only one fixed, private space, assigned to the director, whilst the rest of the space consists of unassigned workstations, allowing staff to choose where to work at any given time.

-Large communal work tables, more private desks or high bars, which encourage collaboration and allow the team to work seated on stools or standing while maintaining the same visual height with the rest of the colleagues, are some of the proposals of the new space.
-In addition to meeting rooms of different sizes and configurations, soundproof booths to call without disturbing or being disturbed, areas with armchairs that add a domestic touch and a cafeteria for informal meetings and relaxation.
+Some of the features of the new workspace include large communal work tables, more private desks and high-top counters, which encourage collaboration and allow the team to work whilst seated on stools or standing, whilst maintaining the same eye level as their colleagues.
+In addition to different sizes and layouts of meeting rooms, there are soundproof booths for making calls without disturbing others or being disturbed, areas with armchairs that add a homely touch, and a café for informal get-togethers and relaxation.

-Actiu has participated in the creation of a space that moves away from the serious and rigid character associated with traditional offices, and instead stimulates well-being, creativity and the workers' sense of belonging to the company, with programmes such as the Stay operative chair, chosen for its great versatility and freedom of movement; the Urban chair, stackable and with wheels for greater mobility; the warm and welcoming Noom 30 armchair, which enhances comfort and a sense of belonging; or the Whass stool, with an ergonomic and organic design that adapts to any space.
+Actiu has helped create a space that distances itself from the serious and rigid atmosphere typically associated with traditional offices, instead fostering employees’ well-being, creativity and sense of belonging to the company, with products such as the Stay operative chair, chosen for its great versatility and freedom of movement; the Urban chair, stackable and with wheels for greater mobility; the warm and welcoming Noom 30 armchair, which enhances comfort and a sense of belonging; or the Whass stool, with an ergonomic and organic design that adapts to any space.

 Fundamental in this type of open-plan space, acoustic comfort is enhanced through the use of absorbent materials such as wood, materialised in a lattice that also operates as a decorative element and hallmark of the project; upholstery or rugs.